The classical-quantum limit: The standard limit

 If the argument was to follow as before, then taking $\hbar\rightarrow 0$ of the closed system unitary dynamics in the partial Wigner representation would lead to one system becoming effectively classical, while the other remaining quantum.
 Considering equation \eqref{eq: L_W} to $O(1)$ in $\hbar$, the resulting equation is known as the quantum-classical Liouville equation \cite{kapral1999mixed,Aleksandrov+1981+902+908,gerasimenko1982dynamical}.
 Here $H$ is the $O(\hbar^0)$ part of $H^W$ and we will refer to this as the classical-quantum Hamiltonian.
 The first term takes the form of a Liouville von-Neumann term, that describes unitary evolution of density operators.
 The second term, sometimes referred to as the Alexandrov-Gerasimenko bracket, is a version of the Poisson bracket that is symmetric in the ordering of the phase space dependent operators $H$ and $\varrho^W$.
 As before, this form of dynamics will appear repeatedly, and it will be useful to define the corresponding generator which is simply the generator $\mathcal{L}^W$ of \eqref{eq: L_W} truncated to $O(1)$ in $\hbar$.

 However, there is a key difference between the Liouville and quantum-classical Liouville dynamics: while the Liouville equation preserves the classicality of the $C$ system, the quantum-classical Liouville equation does not.
-To see this, note that for a quantum state $\hat{\rho}$ on the bipartite Hilbert space $\mathcal{H}^C\otimes \mathcal{H}^Q$ to be effectively classical on the $C$ subsystem, it is necessary for the corresponding operator-valued partial Wigner distibution to be positive semi-definite at all points in phase space i.e
+Although a full discussion of the effective classicality of subsystems will be provided in section \ref{sec: technic}, for the time being we will state that for a quantum state $\hat{\rho}$ on the bipartite Hilbert space $\mathcal{H}^C\otimes \mathcal{H}^Q$ to be effectively classical on the $C$ subsystem, it is necessary for the corresponding operator-valued partial Wigner distibution to be positive semi-definite at all points in phase space i.e